 Accessing undefined variables in a template raises NameError and stops rendering immediately.
 This is standard python behavior and nothing new, but vanilla python lacks an easy way to check the availability of a variable.
 This quickly gets annoying if you want to support flexible inputs or use the same template in different situations.
-SimpleTemplate helps you out here: The following three functions are defined in the default namespace and accessible from anywhere within a template:

-'''
+These functions may help:

 defined(name)

-'''